daiki-ko/Metric_MHG-VAE/README.md

 ### Evaluation of the models

-using qm9 physical properties `mol_smooth_embedding/Evaluate_Model.ipynb`
+using qm9 physical properties <br>
+`mol_smooth_embedding/Evaluate_Model.ipynb`

-using rdkit descriptors
+using rdkit descriptors <br>
 `mol_smooth_embedding/Evaluate_Model_RDkit_desc.ipynb`

+## Abount Scripts

+As mentioned in our paper, The VAE architecture uses the same model as kajino's MHG-VAE (http://proceedings.mlr.press/v97/kajino19a/kajino19a.pdf).
+The code for the MHG-VAE can be found in `mol_smooth_embedding/mhg`.
+And kajino's original code can be found in https://github.com/ibm-research-tokyo/graph_grammar.